A Capella Singing Group Workshop Series

 Windham Campbell Literary Festival

-Now in its tenth year, the Windham Campbell Literary Festival brings the Windham Campbell prize recipients in the fields of drama, nonfiction, fiction, and poetry to Yale’s campus for a week of celebratory events.
+The Windham Campbell Literary Festival brings the Windham Campbell prize recipients in the fields of drama, nonfiction, fiction, and poetry to Yale’s campus for a week of celebratory events.
 Highlight events from past festivals have included a panel discussion and writing workshops for students at Cooperative Arts & Humanities High School, film screenings, and a group reading by all the prizewinners.
 All festival events are free and open to the public.

 World Culture and Language After School Studies (World CLASS)

-WYBCx Yale Radio Internship
+WYBCx Yale Radio Teen Takeover

 Yale Center for British Art

-The Yale Center for British Art houses the largest and most comprehensive collection of British art outside the United Kingdom in a landmark building designed by Louis Kahn.
-The YCBA has a rich array of exhibitions and educational programs, as well as fellowships and academic resources, including a reference library and study room for examining works on paper in the collection.
-The museum is open to the public and admission and all programming is free.
-The Yale Center for British Art encourages families and children of all ages to explore the collections.
+The Yale Center for British Art (YCBA) houses the largest and most comprehensive collection of British art outside the United Kingdom in a landmark building designed by Louis Kahn.
+YCBA has a rich array of exhibitions and educational programs, as well as fellowships and academic resources, including a reference library and study room for examining works on paper in the collection.
+The museum is open to the public, and admission and all programming is free.
+YCBA encourages families and children of all ages to explore the collections.

-Yale Center for British Art Exploring Artism program
+Yale Center for British Art Exploring Artism Program

 Yale Center for British Art Family Programs